The Perkins INfrared Exosatellite Survey (PINES) I. Survey Overview, Reduction Pipeline, and Early Results: Photometric Performance and First Results

-Despite our worse-than-expected noise performance, this plot shows that for all but the faintest targets in the sample, PINES is sensitive to the 5-$\sigma$ detection of planets smaller than Neptune ($R = 3.86$ $R_\oplus$).
-In particular, for the median \textit{J}-band magnitude of the PINES sample ($m_J = 15.1$), we are sensitive to the detection of $2.5\pm0.2$ $R_\oplus$ planets.
-For our brightest targets, we are sensitive to planets down to 1.2 $R_\oplus$.
+Under the assumption of purely Gaussian noise, this plot shows that PINES is sensitive to the 5-$\sigma$ detection of planets smaller than Neptune ($R = 3.86$ $R_\oplus$) for all but the faintest targets in the sample.
+In particular, for the median \textit{J}-band magnitude of the PINES sample ($m_J = 15.1$), we find a lower radius sensitivity limit of $2.5\pm0.2$ $R_\oplus$.
+For our brightest targets, we calculate a lower sensitivity limit of 1.2 $R_\oplus$.
 We note that this lies within the 1-$\sigma$ uncertainty range of the ``Terran-Neptunian'' boundary at $R = 1.23^{+0.44}_{-0.22}$ $R_\oplus$ identified by \citet{Chen2017}, which marks the division between rocky and volatile-dominated planets.